 Pascal Archer - Clarinetist

-Hailed by the New York Times as “outstanding clarinetist”, Pascal Archer leads an active career as a performer and teacher.
+Hailed by The New York Times as “an outstanding clarinetist,” Pascal Archer leads an active career as a performer and teacher.

-Since 2006, Pascal has been the Principal Clarinetist of the Northeastern Pennsylvania Philharmonic.
-Over the course of his tenure with the orchestra he has served as a board member, chamber music coordinator and founded the NEPP Mentoring Program.
-He is also the Principal Clarinetist of the Glimmerglass Festival Orchestra and Princeton Symphony Orchestra.
+Since 2006, Pascal has been principal clarinetist of the NEPA Philharmonic.
+During his tenure with the orchestra, he has served as a board member and chamber music coordinator and founded the NEPP Mentoring Program.
+He is also principal clarinetist of the Glimmerglass Festival Orchestra and Princeton Symphony Orchestra.

-A former member of the New World Symphony, he has served as Acting Principal Clarinet of the New Jersey Symphony for three seasons, as guest clarinetist for the Metropolitan Opera Orchestra and heard on several New York City Broadway Show productions such as Sweeney Todd, Mary Poppins, South Pacific, On the Town, Fiddler on the Roof and My Fair Lady.
-He has also performed at renowned music festival such as Mostly Mozart, Verbier, Spoleto USA, Marlboro and Sun Valley Summer Symphony.
+A former member of the New World Symphony, he has served as Acting Principal Clarinet of the New Jersey Symphony for three seasons and as a guest clarinetist with the Metropolitan Opera Orchestra.
+He has performed in the orchestras of numerous Broadway productions, including Sweeney Todd, Mary Poppins, South Pacific, On the Town, Fiddler on the Roof, and My Fair Lady.
+He has also performed at renowned music festivals including Mostly Mozart, Mostly Modern, Verbier, Spoleto USA, Marlboro, and Sun Valley Summer Symphony.

-Mr. Archer is on faculty at the Manhattan School of Music Precollege, Fordham University and the Hunter College.
+Mr. Archer is on the faculty of the Manhattan School of Music Precollege, Fordham University, and Hunter College.
 Additionally, he coaches chamber music at the Chamber Music Center of New York and the Alaria Chamber Ensemble.

-Originally from Québec, Canada, Mr. Archer holds music performance degrees from the Conservatoire de Musique de Montréal, Université de Montréal, Indiana University and the Manhattan School of Music.
+Originally from Québec, Mr. Archer holds degrees in music performance from the Conservatoire de Musique de Montréal, Université de Montréal, Indiana University, and the Manhattan School of Music.

 Photo: Matt Dine